YingLiu4203/old-dev-blog/_posts/2016-11-01-vuejs-first-touch.md

 It's a good iead to use kebab-case (lowercase word separated by hyphen) to name a component.

 To cache static content, use `v-once` directive to evaluate it once and cache it.

-## 4. The Vue Instance
-A Vue app requires one and only one **root Vue instance** with the `Vue`  constructor function: `var vm = new Vue({  // options })`.

-### 4.1. `el` and `template`
-The `el` option, either a CSS selector string or an actual `HTMLElement`, provides the root instance an existing DOM element to mount on.
-If there is no `template` property in the root Vue instance, the selected element with existing content will be compiled and mounted.
-Because the content is available after the HTML is parsed and normalized, there are some restrictions in its syntax.
-It is recommended to use string templates from one of the following sources:

-* `<script type="text/x-template">`
-* JavaScript inline template string
-* Vue components via `render: h => h(MyCompoent)`

-### 4.2.
-Components
-An app usually has many components (use "components" to mean Vue instances that are not the root instance).
-Components can be defined in a delcaritive way or use the `Vue.extend({ //extension options })` method.

-Use `Vue.component(tagName, options)` to register a global component before the root Vue instance instantitation.
-To register a local component, use `components` instance option.
-The `data` property of a component must be a function because different components have different data instances.

-### 4.3.
-Data Option
-According to https://vuejs.org/v2/api/#data, the data option can be an object or a function.
-In a component definition, the value must be a funciton that returns the initial object.
-When an instance is created from the component defintion, the data function is called to return a fresh copy of an initial object.

-The data object will be converted into a "reactive" one with its properties rewritten as getters/setters when an instance is created.
-The data object can be access as `vm.$data` and all its properties are proxied as vm propertie, therefore `vm.$data.myProp` is the same as `vm.myProp`.